 It is classified based on psychological and autonomic nervous system profiles

-- “Fibromyalgia and comorbid, pain-related depression” (may respond to antidepressants)
+2. “Fibromyalgia and comorbid, pain-related depression” (may respond to antidepressants)

-- “Depression with concomitant fibromyalgia syndrome” (may respond to antidepressants)
+3. “Depression with concomitant fibromyalgia syndrome” (may respond to antidepressants)

 What causes fibromyalgia?

-Many people suffering from fibromyalgia experience insomnia or non-restorable sleep which causes lower levels of serotonin, resulting in increased pain sensitivity.
+Many people suffering from fibromyalgia experience insomnia or non-restorable sleep, which causes lower levels of serotonin, resulting in increased pain sensitivity.

 Some researchers used to believe that low-grade depression causes fibromyalgia but recent studies negate this thought.
-However continuous pain can cause anxiety and depression, which can worsen symptoms of fibromyalgia.
+However continuous pain can cause anxiety and depression, which can worsen the symptoms of fibromyalgia.

-Some scientists theorize that people suffering from fibromyalgia may have gene or genes inherited from their parents, which cause adverse reaction to some stimuli.
+Some scientists theorise that people suffering from fibromyalgia may have gene or genes inherited from their parents, which cause adverse reaction to some stimuli.
 When these people are exposed to certain emotional or physical stressors there is a change in the body’s response to that stimulus.
 This causes higher sensitivity of entire body to pain.